915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 Common utility scripts often need to process command line arguments.
-These arguments are stored in the [`sys`](../library/sys.html#module-sys "sys: Access system-specific parameters and functions.") moduleâs *argv* attribute as a list.
+These arguments are stored in the [`sys`](../library/sys.html#module-sys "sys: Access system-specific parameters and functions.") module’s *argv* attribute as a list.
 For instance the following output results from running `python demo.py one two three` at the command line: